Damián Díaz: 2012 season

 Damian Díaz' first match for the 2012 season was a 3–1 home win over Deportivo Cuenca on 5 February.
 His first goal of the season came several months later, but was an absolute gem, an over-head goal from a cross nearly 40 yards out, was the second goal in a thrilling 3–0 home win over Tecnico Universitario.
 On 8 July, Damian Díaz, though in a losing 1–0 match against Deportivo Cuenca, it ultimately led to Barcelona ending up finalists for the 2012 League championship final match.

-On 5 August, his next goal-scoring feat would come in a thrilling 2–2 away draw against LDU Quito, where he scored both goals, both similar goals, dribbling by 2–3 defenders to score in the back of the net.
+On 5 August, his next goal-scoring feat would come in a 2–2 away draw against LDU Quito, where he scored both goals, both similar goals, dribbling by 2–3 defenders to score in the back of the net.
 His next goal was from 25 yards out, in a 2–1 away win against Emelec.
-On 19 September, Díaz scored a truly magnificent goal, an over-head goal which turned to be the winning goal in a thrilling 4–3 home Copa Sudamericana 2012 match against Cobreloa.
+On 19 September, Díaz scored an over-head goal which turned to be the winning goal in a 4–3 home Copa Sudamericana 2012 match against Cobreloa.
 His next goal came in a 4–1 home win over Deportivo Cuenca on 21 October.
-In a vital Ecuadorian Super Clasico home match held on 4 November, Díaz scored 2 goals in a thrilling 5–0 win over city rivals Emelec.
+In a vital Ecuadorian Super Clasico home match held on 4 November, Díaz scored 2 goals in a 5–0 win over city rivals Emelec.
 On 28 November, Díaz became 2012 Serie A champion after SD Quito defeated Emelec 2–0, which helped Barcelona secure their first Ecuadorian league title since 1997, their 14th title in their history.